Christmas is a special time for many of us– a time to stop, slow down, and look back over the year.

 The Jewish celebration of Chanukah (also known as Hanukkah) takes place across eight days and is marked by the lighting of a candle situated in a Menorah (a nine-branched candelabrum) every night- giving the festival its moniker 'The Festival of Lights'.
 Every year in Edinburgh, Scotland's tallest Menorah is built in St Andrew's Square.
 The lighting of the candles is often attended by people from all over the country, including our First Minister.
 At the event, traditional Chanukah foods such as latkes (potato pancakes) are served as well as deep-fried jelly doughnuts called Sufganiyot that are a delicious treat.

 Our gift to you

-No matter how you are spending Christmas, Scotland wishes you a cool yule, peace, prosperity, happiness and good health to all – friends old and new - in 2022.
+No matter how you are spending Christmas, Scotland wishes friends old and new, a cool yule, peace, prosperity, happiness and good health in the coming year.